oscar-bender-stone/honors-thesis/source/2_foundations.typ

 more expressive type theories, like those with dependent types, proof checking has an extreme time complexity.

-Our solution to these issues is to build on Solomon's framework on explicit mathematics @solomon_logic.
+Our solution to these issues is to build on Feferman's framework on explicit mathematics @solomon_logic.
 His work builds on two key ideas.
 First, separating partial functions from proofs is useful.
 Second, presenting a theory of computable functions is simpler with combinatory logic, which was specifically